Neo-Assyrian Empire: Esarhaddon and Ashurbanipal

-Esarhaddon sought to establish a new and lasting balance of power between the northern and southern parts of his empire.
+Esarhaddon sought to establish a balance of power between the northern and southern parts of his empire.
 Thus, he rebuilt Babylon in the south, viewing Sennacherib's destruction of the city as excessively brutal, but also made sure not to neglect the temples and cults of Assyria.
-Esarhaddon was a deeply troubled man.
-As a result of his tumultuous rise to the throne he was deeply distrustful of his officials and family members; something which also had the side effect of an increased prominence of women in his reign, whom he trusted more.
+As a result of his tumultuous rise to the throne he was distrustful of his officials and family members; something which also had the side effect of an increased prominence of women in his reign, whom he trusted more.
 Esarhaddon's mother Naqi'a, his queen Esharra-hammat and his daughter Serua-eterat were all more powerful and prominent than most women in earlier Assyrian history.
 The king was also frequently ill and sickly and also appears to have suffered from depression, which intensified after the deaths of his queen and several of his children.

 Despite his physical and mental health, Esarhaddon led many successful military campaigns, several of them farther away from the Assyrian heartland than those of any previous king.
 He defeated the Cimmerians who plagued the northwestern part of the empire, conquered the cities of Kundu and Sissû in Anatolia, and conquered the Phoenician city of Sidon, which was renamed Kar-Aššur‐aḫu‐iddina ("fortress of Esarhaddon").
 After fighting the Medes in the Zagros Mountains, Esarhaddon campaigned further to the east than any king before him, reaching as far into modern-day Iran as Dasht-e Kavir, in the Assyrian conquest of Elam.
 Esarhaddon also invaded the eastern Arabian peninsula where he conquered a large number of cities, including Diḫranu (modern Dhahran).

 Esarhaddon's greatest military achievement was his 671 BC conquest of Egypt.
-He had tried to conquer Egypt already in 674 BC but had then been driven back.
 Through logistic support from various Arab tribes, the 671 BC invasion took a difficult route through central Sinai and took the Egyptian armies by surprise.
 After a series of three large battles against Pharaoh Taharqa, Esarhaddon captured Memphis, the Egyptian capital.
-Taharqa fled south to Nubia and Esarhaddon allowed most of the local governors to remain in place, though he left some of his representatives to oversee them.
-The conquest of Egypt not only placed a land of great cultural prestige under Esarhaddon's rule but also brought the Neo-Assyrian Empire to its greatest extent.
+Taharqa fled south to Nubia, and Esarhaddon allowed most of the local governors to remain in place, though he left some of his representatives to oversee them.
+The conquest of Egypt brought the Neo-Assyrian Empire to its greatest extent.